-Dr Rob Moss is an APPRISE Research Fellow and a Research Fellow in the Centre for Epidemiology and Biostatistics at the Melbourne School of Population and Global Health, The University of Melbourne.
-He is a collaborator in the public health pillar of APPRISE.
+Dr Rob Moss was an APPRISE Research Fellow.
+He is currently a Senior Research Fellow in the Melbourne School of Population and Global Health, The University of Melbourne (updated May 2023).

 Robs’ research focus involves methods for predicting and mitigating the burden of seasonal and pandemic influenza.
 This includes the use of scenario modelling to inform recommendations for specific interventions, such as targeted antiviral distribution, and synthesising disease models and surveillance data to provide near-real-time epidemic forecasts.